Death Stranding’s story is anything but simple, but the Death Stranding endings are satisfyingly succinct.

 Over the course of the story, it gradually becomes clear that the man Sam is repeatedly forced to fight in dream sequences – Clifford Unger, portrayed by Danish actor Mads Mikkelsen – is actually his father.
 Mads confuses Sam’s BB (bridge baby) for the one that was stolen from him years beforehand, but the connection he feels — the connection that ultimately ties him to this world even after death – is actually to Sam himself.

 You see, a lot happened before Bridget Strand adopted baby Sam.
 Clifford was temporarily residing in a Bridges facility while his wife was on life support.
 His son – Sam – was being used as a subject for the new, highly confidential BB program, which was an innovative, if not entirely inhumane, experiment designed to aid in detecting Death Stranding BTs, or Beached Things.
-When Clifford realized that his BB was going to be taken away from him forever, he jumped at an opportunity to escape offered to him by Die-Hardman, a soldier who previously served under him when he commanded a war squadron.
+When Clifford realised that his BB was going to be taken away from him forever, he jumped at an opportunity to escape offered to him by Die-Hardman, a soldier who previously served under him when he commanded a war squadron.

 The escape doesn’t pan out, and Clifford is shot dead after Bridget Strand pulls the trigger on a gun Die-Hardman couldn’t fire.
 Unfortunately for Bridget, Clifford’s BB – the ‘equipment’ they were trying to retrieve in the first place – perishes after being struck by the same bullet.
 Delirious, Bridget does everything in her power to save young Sam.
 And that’s when she brings him to The Beach.